AwesomeTTS/awesometts-anki-addon/README.md

 5. Download awesometts-anki-addon and install using standard install.sh file
 6. Go to ~/.local/share/Anki2/addons21/folder-with-plugin/awesometts/service and open file amazon.py using text editor.
 7. There are two string before import boto3 `/usr/lib/python3.6` and `/usr/local/lib/python3.5/dist-packages`.
 First - path to python3.6 in my case, second - path to pip3 packages in my case. **Change this strings if you have different paths.
 It's very important**
+8. Make sure that AWS credentials was set as described [here](https://boto3.readthedocs.io/en/latest/guide/quickstart.html#configuration)
-8. Run Anki using standart executable file and check Amazon service.
+9. Run Anki using standart executable file and check Amazon service.